NHMDenmark/DaSSCo-Integration/Documentation/Integration_to_hpc_sequence.md

 Our permanent databases (ERDA and graphdb) for both the asset's metadata and the asset's other files.
 It is updated through the use of endpoints created and maintained by NorthTech.

 **HPC:**
+High performance computing.
 A general name for the server(s) where we compute new data for the assets.
 Pipeline scripts and other helper scripts are found here.
 We are looking to connect and run these scripts primarily through SSH connections when possible.

 **COMPUTEROME:**
-HPC server that does not allow us to connect via SSH, and therefore we are having trouble automating the process of running the pipeline/job scripts for the assets.
+HPC server that does not allow us to automatically connect via SSH, and therefore we are having trouble automating the process of running the pipeline/job scripts for the assets.
+We will be using periodic api calls to check if any jobs needs to run.
+Makes it require more infrastructure on both the integrationserver and on computerome server.
+Uses torque for scheduling.

 **DEIC/Slurm:**
-HPC server that allows us to connect via SSH.
+HPC server that allows us to connect via SSH and directly start jobs.
+Uses slurm for scheduling.

 **Rites/Slurm:**
-HPC server that allows us to connect via SSH.
+HPC server that allows us to connect via SSH and directly start jobs.
+Uses slurm for scheduling.

+**SSH:**
+SSH (Secure Shell Protocol) is a protocol that allows users to remotely login into servers/computers and use the command line for task execution while ensuring certain safety standards.]

+**Workstation**
+A workstation consists of a computer and a digitization setup (fx camera with scaffolding) that is deployed and operated in one of our institutions.

+**IngestionClient**
+The IngestionClient is a software program that is installed on the workstation.
+It is used manually by digitizers.
+Simplified, it is responsible for sending standardized assets to the N-Drive.
+It is responsible for:
+* creating metadata files for digitized specimen according to our standards
+*  preforming simple quality checks
+* authenticating the digitizers' credentials via connecting to our database on the Refinery Server
+* Sent the digitized specimen and their metadata files to the UploadAPI
+* Track errors of the tasks above

+**N-Drive**
+Shared drive administered by KU-IT.

+**UploadAPI**
+Software program that runs continuously on the Refinery Server.
+Simplified, it is responsible for receiving asset from the IngestionClient and administering them on the N-Drive.
+ Its task are to authenticate connection requests/users, receive & save  assets (digitized specimen and metadata files) to the N-Drive, and log every asset into a database.

+**Refinery Server**
+The Refinery Server is a server in the KU intranet that is running the UploadAPI.
+The N-Drive is also mounted on the server, meaning that files stored there can be access from the Refinery Server and new files can be uploaded.